needsomesl33p/Offline_AES_encryption/README.md

 ## Project Aim

-During pentration tests and security assessments you can find encrypted data and the belongig keys in KeyChain and KeyStore or other locations.
+During pentration tests and security assessments you can find encrypted data and the belonging keys in KeyChain and KeyStore or other locations.
 However it might be hard to identify and decrypt the secrets.
-Lack of information sometimes lead to fail to decrypt secrets or encrypted data, because you might not recognise a necessary parameters or the mode of operation.
+Lack of information sometimes lead to fail to decrypt secrets or encrypted data, because you might not recognise the necessary parameters or right mode of operation.

 The app's GUI shows the possible parameters and the mode of operations, which helps you during the encryption and decryption process.

 Also practising programming in python3.